Is a student be required to register with SAS in order to bring a Service Animal to campus?

 What if the “work or task” described is passive?

 Passive activities such as the crime deterrent effects of an animal’s presence, the provision of emotional support, well‐being, comfort, or companionship do not constitute work or tasks.
-Such animals may be deemed ‘Therapy Dogs’ or “Emotional Support Animals” and would require an Academic Accommodation authorized by DSPS.
-Please refer the student to DSPS for further guidance.
+Such animals may be deemed ‘Therapy Dogs’ or “Emotional Support Animals” and would require an Academic Accommodation authorized by SAS.
+Please refer the student to SAS for further guidance.

 Are animals other than dogs recognized as service animals?

 No. Under the law only dogs (or in some instances, miniature horses) are recognized as service animals.

 What if another student or instructor is allergic or afraid of dogs?